harveyormston/osc_gen/README.md

         wt.waves = [m]

-As we're only adding one wave to the wave table, only the first slot of the resulting oscillator in zebra will contain the saw.
+As we're only adding one wave to the wave table, only the first slot of the resulting wavetable will contain the saw.
 The remaining slots will be empty, because we haven't added anything to those yet.

 Write the resulting oscillator to a file: